advantageous/systemd-cloud-watch/README.md

 * `field_length`: (Optional) Specifies how long string fileds can be in the JSON  map that is sent to CloudWatch.
    The default is 255 characters.

+*  `queue_batch_size` : (Optional) Internal.
+Default to 10,000 entries, how large the queue buffer is.
+This is chunks of log entries that can be sent to the cloud watch repeater.

+*  `queue_channel_size`: (Optional) Internal.
+Default to 3 entries, how large the queue buffer is.
+This is how many `queue_batch_size` can be around to send before the journald reader waits for the cloudwatch repeater.

+*  `queue_poll_duration_ms` : (Optional) Internal.
+Default to 10 ms, how long the queue manager will wait if there are no log entries to send to check again to see if there are log entries to send.

+*  `queue_flush_log_ms` : (Optional) If `queue_batch_size` has not been met because there are no more journald entries to read, how long to flush the buffer to cloud watch receiver.
+Defaults to 100 ms.

 * `debug`: (Optional) Turns on debug logging.